-It’s a great source of vitamin E — a strong antioxidant that supports eye and skin health.
+It’s an excellent source of vitamin E — a strong antioxidant, which can support eye and skin health.

 Rapeseed oil is also a great source of an omega-3 fat known as alpha-linolenic acid, which provides numerous heart health benefits like lower blood pressure and a decreased likelihood of heart attack.

-Rapeseed oil is also high in omega-6 fats, which support overall health.
-However, too much omega-6 can lead to inflammation in the body.
-Fortunately, rapeseed oil has a balanced ratio of omega-3 and omega-6 fats at a 1:2 ratio, which experts believe is ideal.
+High in omega-6 fats, rapeseed oil can also support overall health.
+However, an excess of omega-6 can lead to some inflammation in the body.
+Fortunately, you can find a balanced ratio of omega-3 and omega-6 fats at a 1:2 ratio in rapeseed oil, which experts believe is ideal.

 Benefits of Rapeseed Oil

 Versatility.
 You can use it for roasting, frying, deep-fat frying, baking, marinades, dipping, drizzling, and sauces.

 High cooking temperature.
 Rapeseed oil has a high smoke point, which means it won't burn until about 400 degrees F. That makes it a good choice for frying mushrooms or roasting vegetables.

 Low saturated fat.
 It has the lowest amount of saturated fat out of all the oils, making it a healthy option.